-Canada will help fund pay hikes for essential workers
+'You deserve a raise': Canada to help fund pay hikes for essential workers

 “If you’re risking your health to keep this country moving and you’re making minimum wage, you deserve a raise,” he told a daily briefing.

-The total number of coronavirus-related deaths in Canada rose by just over 4% to 4,280 on Thursday from 4,111 a day earlier, the public health agency said, further evidence that the outbreak has peaked.
+The total number of coronavirus-related deaths rose by just over 4% to 4,280 from 4,111 on Wednesday, official data showed, further evidence the outbreak has peaked.
 The number of positive diagnoses edged up to 63,895 from 62,458.

 Quebec, the province hardest hit by the coronavirus, has unveiled plans to gradually restart its economy but on Thursday pushed back for the second time the date when businesses can reopen in Montreal, Canada’s second biggest city.

-Premier Francois Legault cited shortages of personnel in hospitals and said Quebec would offer higher pay to part-time medical workers to cover the shortfall.
-Montreal firms can now open on May 25, not May 11 as originally planned.
+Premier Francois Legault cited shortages of personnel in hospitals and said Quebec would offer higher pay to part-time medical workers.
+Montreal firms can now only open on May 25, not May 11 as originally planned.

+“Montreal is fragile - the rest of Quebec is a paradise.
+That’s how it is, they are two completely different worlds,” said Quebec’s chief public health office Horacio Arruda.

 Canada’s military is increasing its support in Quebec and aims to have more than 1,350 members in 25 different homes in coming days, Defence Minister Harjit Sajjan told reporters.